JEDI Basic References

-Faculty 2019-2020 Demographics and 9-Year Equity Gap Analysis Between Faculty and Students from the Office of the Provost, Assessment and Research Team, Faculty Affairs, Hispanic Serving Institution Team
+Faculty 2019-2020 Demographics and 9-Year Equity Gap Analysis Between Faculty and Students

-Description of the report: “This report describes faculty composition trends from 2019-2020 and includes a nine-year equity gap representation analysis for sex (male/female) and race/ethnicity.
+This report is from the UArizona Office of the Provost, Assessment, and Research Team, Faculty Affairs, and Hispanic Serving Institution Team.
+They offer the following description of the report: “This report describes faculty composition trends from 2019-2020 and includes a nine-year equity gap representation analysis for sex (male/female) and race/ethnicity.
 The purpose of this report is to understand the current demographics of faculty by identified equity features within higher education.
 In addition, we hope that this report will be used to inform and guide future hiring practices to increase diverse representation among faculty.”

-This webpage details the workforce dynamics of University of Arizona faculty and staff.
+This webpage from University Analytics and Institutional Research details the workforce dynamics of University of Arizona faculty and staff.
 The highlights include Employee Headcount, Percentage by Inclusive Race/Ethnicity, Percentage by Full-Time/Part-Time Status, Percentage by Sex, Headcount by Employee Classification, Percentage by Employee Classification and Full-Time/Part-Time Status, Percentage by Employee Classification and Sex, and Percentage by Employee Classification and Inclusive Race/Ethnicity.
 The user can switch between highlights and trends view.

-Faculty and Staff Overview from University Analytics and Institutional Research
+Faculty and Staff Overview

-This webpage holds links to view information on University of Arizona Workforce Demographics, Faculty Demographics, and Faculty Tenure.
+This webpage from University Analytics and Institutional Research holds links to view information on University of Arizona Workforce Demographics, Faculty Demographics, and Faculty Tenure.
 The user can switch between highlights and trends view.